 Most of the schools are on the east side of Green Lake.
 These are The Children's School (Preschool / 206.258.4900 / tcsseattle.org) in 7400 Woodlawn Ave NE, Seattle Jewish Community School (Private institution / 206.522.5212 / sjcs.net) in 7217 Woodlawn Ave NE, Green Lake Elementary School (206-252-5320 / greenlakees.seattleschools.org) in 2400 N 65th St, and Green Lake School Age Child Care (206.525.5909 / greenlakechildcare.org) in 6415 1st Ave NE.
 And there are two schools in northern Green Lake.
 Bishop Blanchet High School (private school / 206-527-7711 / bishopblanchet.org) in 8200 Wallingford Ave N, and Bagley Elementary School (206-252-5110 / bagleyes.seattleschools.org) in 7821 Stone Ave N. Green Lake has a public library named Green Lake Branch - The Seattle Public Library located in 7364 East Green Lake Dr N located south of The Children's School and near Green Lake Park Playground.

 One of the historical landmarks is the Green Lake Park Caretaker's Tool House in 7701 East Green Lake Dr N located north shore of Green Lake.
 It's a one-storey wood frame and brick building that serves as a tool house for the park’s caretaker.
 Homes in the Green Lake area have recently sold for between $383k and $3 million.
-To see today's real estate listings in Green Lake, Seattle, please click the link below.
+To see today's real estate listings in Green Lake, Seattle, please click the link above.

 The Green Lake neighborhood is located in North Seattle.
 Homes for sale in Green Lake include foreclosures (bank-owned homes), short sales, new construction, and traditional resale homes.
 Home styles range from condos to townhomes and single-family homes.